yooneskh/vite-tauri-template/README.md

 - `yarn serve` launches vite and you can test and develop your app in the browser at `http://localhost:8080`.

+- `yarn serve:native` launches vite and configures ynetowrk to use tauri for api calls.
+Use this if you want to test your app in tauri dev mode.

 - `yarn serve:tauri` launches tauri in dev mode and you can see your app in tauri window.

 - `yarn build` builds web application and packages them with tauri in `src-tauri/target`

+- `yarn build:web` only builds the web application and puts it in `./dist` directory.
+You should not normally want this.
+Difference of this web app with the one build with normal `yarn build` is that this one uses axios for network calls.

 ## License
 Do whatever you want with it!